Sam Larner: Early life

 Sam Larner was born in 1878 to George Ezra Larner (1846-1925) and Jane Amelia Jones Larner (née Powles) (1847-1926).
 He started singing from an early age, learning the songs his grandfather and others sang in the pubs at Winterton, and earning pennies by singing them to coach parties that visited the village.

 Fishing was an almost inevitable occupation for one of nine children of a fisherman father growing up in a village with a population of 800 people, 300 of whom were fishermen.
 Larner is quoted as saying "Why, for me and my brothers that was either sea or gaol, and that for my sisters that was service or gaol."
 He first went to sea as a cabin boy on a lugger at the age of 13 and in 1894 signed as a deckhand on The Snowflake, another sailing boat.
 From 1899 he worked on steam trawlers.
 As a fisherman he learned the songs fellow crew members sang pulling in the nets as well as in singing sessions in pubs in fishing ports the length of Britain.
-He won a singing competition in Lerwick in Shetland in 1907, recalling the event years later:"And the Lerwick ladies, they had to judge, and the gentlemen to judge the singing.
+He won a singing competition in Lerwick in Shetland in 1907, recalling the event years later:And the Lerwick ladies, they had to judge, and the gentlemen to judge the singing.
 And I got the most encore of the whole lot for that song.
 They won't let me sit down.
-I had to sing them another song".During the First World War, Larner was in the Royal Navy.
+I had to sing them another song.During the First World War, Larner was in the Royal Navy.
 In 1923 he married Dorcas Eastick (1878–1969) of Great Cressingham.
 He left fishing due to ill health in 1933, and spent some time unemployed as well as doing whatever jobs he could find, including road mending and forestry.

 Repertoire

 Larner knew roughly 60 traditional songs, which he learnt from many people including his father and fellow fisherman such as James "Old Larpin" Sutton (from whom Ernest John Moeran collected several songs).
 Some were old ballads such as "Henry Martin" ("The Lofty Tall Ship"), "Barbara Allen", "The Outlandish Knight", "The Jolly Beggar" and "Clear Away the Morning Dew".
-Others were sea songs such as "Windy Old Weather".'I soon picked up the old songs.
-The ruder they were the quicker I picked 'em up.'
+Others were sea songs such as "Windy Old Weather".